GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/resourceManagement/README.md

     B1.
 Not closing/releasing a resource after its usage.
     B2.
 Losing the references because of an error (lack of error handling).

 C. Incorrectly releasing a resource before actually stopping to use it.
-The related CWE is [CWE-404](https://cwe.mitre.org/data/definitions/404.html).
+The related CWEs are [CWE-404](https://cwe.mitre.org/data/definitions/404.html), and [CWE-416](https://cwe.mitre.org/data/definitions/416.html).

 ### TEST - HEAP EXHAUSTION ###